Frequently Asked Questions

 HOW COMPETITIVE IS THE APPLICATION PROCESS?

 The Hinckley Institute of Politics seeks to send undergraduate students who have a high GPA and demonstrate independence, maturity, and responsibility.
-If you have a lower GPA, we recommend starting with a local internship and/or the Forum Series Course (HNKLY 3910) as it can boost your eligibility for a national and global internship later.
+If you have a lower GPA, we recommend starting with a Local internship and/or the Forum Series Course as they can boost your eligibility for a national and global internship later.

 WHAT IF I CAN'T MAKE A FULL SEMESTER INTERNSHIP WORK WITH MY OBLIGATIONS?

 Capital Encounter is a one-week intensive opportunity in DC for students unable to complete a full-semester DC internship.
 Gina Shipley, Managing Director of National Internships and Political Science Associate Professor Dr. James Curry, travel with students to the nation's capital at the culmination of a preparatory spring semester course.